IDAES/idaes-pse/docs/user_guide/components/property_package/general/generic_definition.rst

     m.fs.properties = GenericParameterBlock(default=config_dict)

 Users need to populate `config_dict` with the desired options for their system as described in the other parts of this documentation.
 An example of a configuration dictionary for a benzene-toluene VLE system is shown below.

-For details on each configuration option, please see the relevant documentation.
+Using this approach, units of measurement are defined using the `base_units` option in the configuration dictionary.
+Users must provide units for the 5 core quantities, and may also provide units for the other 2 SI base quantities (if required).
+For details on other configuration options, please see the relevant documentation.

 .. code-block:: python

+    from pyomo.environ import units as pyunits

     config_dict = {
+        "base_units": {"time": pyunits.s,
+                       "length": pyunits.m,
+                       "mass": pyunits.kg,
+                       "amount": pyunits.mol,
+                       "temperature": pyunits.K},
         "components": {
             'benzene': {
                 "dens_mol_liq_comp": Perrys,